-The population of focus for the economic evaluation included patients with TDT.
 The patient characteristics that informed the model's base-case cohort were primarily informed by the Thalassemia Longitudinal Cohort (TLC) study (Table E1.2).
 We supplemented data from the TLC with other sources, where data gaps existed - e.g., age distribution, mean number of transfusions per year, and mean weight of the cohort.
 To explore the impact of alternate baseline population characteristics, we conducted a scenario analysis using data from Phase III beti-cel trials.